 Depressed Skull Fractures

 A depressed skull fracture has the potential to be much more serious.
-This occurs when the skull is actually sunken inwards.
+A depressed fracture occurs when the skull sinks inwards.
 This is more serious than a linear fracture because it is more likely to cause bleeding and to put pressure on the brain.

 Diastatic Skull Fractures